Samarpan-7/30D-30P-WebDev/DAY-2/README.md

 👨‍💻 Author

-Developed with ❤️ by Your Name
+Developed with ❤️ by Samarpan!